retrouser955/discord-easy-leveling/tutorials/Graph Tutorial.md

-# Generating an XP bar chart
+# Generating a XP bar chart

 Discord Easy Leveling provide a quick and easy way to generate a chart image of levels in a guild